 What is step flashing?
 Step flashing protects the interface between a roof and a wall from water leaks that can cause hidden damage for years.

-Inspect all areas where step flashing should be installed to look for damages.
+Homeowners or trained professionals need to inspect all areas where step flashing should be installed to look for damages.

 4) THE ATTIC